 Hi there!
 Thanks so much for visiting my web site.
 I’m a web developer living in Louisville, Kentucky.
-My background includes teaching music and playing in various performance groups.
+My background includes teaching music and playing clarinet and percussion in various performance groups.

-I stumbled into code writing way back in 1999 when I was asked by my boss (when I was a secretary) if I was interested in learning how to build a site for our office.
-I went out, purchased a copy of an O’Reilly PHP book from Barnes & Noble, and I’ve loved coding, designing, and fixing web sites ever since.
+I stumbled into code writing way back in 1999 during a time when I’d quit teaching and had taken on various temp roles, one of which was as a secretary at an IT data center.
+One day, I was asked by my boss if I was interested in learning how to build a site for our office.
+I went out to Barnes & Noble, purchased a copy of an O’Reilly PHP book, and I’ve loved coding, designing, and fixing web sites ever since.

 I love technology and what it can do to simplify our lives.
-Seeing a creative design come to life and bringing it into the web world is my favorite mystery to solve.
+Seeing a creative design come to life and having a hand in bringing it into the web world is my favorite mystery to solve.

 My main love has been with PHP, and my CMS of choice has been WordPress since its inception in 2003.
-I find it flexible, secure, easy to design around, and so easy to customize.
+I find it flexible, secure, easy to design around, and so fun to customize.
 If you’re looking for a web site you can control without having to contact a web developer for every little change, this would be my recommendation.
-Let me help you get there!

 - LAMP stack developer with strong PHP/MySQL background